sriramachellu/GenAI-Assisted-Interpretation-of-Metagenomic-Sequencing-Data/README.md

 Visualization:

-We generated a UMAP + DBSCAN clustering map to show similarity between microbes using embeddings from sentence-transformers.
+Generated a UMAP + DBSCAN clustering map to show similarity between microbes using embeddings from sentence-transformers.

 # Discussion